 The model we are going to look at is the transtheoretical model of behaviour change, which outlines the progression of behaviour change through 6 stages.
 First, let’s find out at what of the 6 stages you are at, with respect to changing your behaviours around exercise, and give you some pointers to move through these stages.

-Advice: Read up on exercise related health benefits and book in with a healthcare professional to help start your journey.
+Advice: Read up on exercise related health benefits and book in with a Strength & Conditioning Coach to help start your journey.

 Advice: Create a link between your goals and exercise.
 What would exercise do to help you achieve your goals.

 Now we’re ready to move.
 Perhaps you have already started to make some plans and beginning to integrate exercise into your schedule, but perhaps infrequently with a few stumbles along the way.
 This is a time where you should clearly define what your goals are and start plotting out a pathway to towards your goals.
-This is where You might may want to employ the SMART goal principles to help you out.
+This is where you may want to employ the SMART goal principles to help you out.
 Once you have set your goals, we can begin to plan how we are going to achieve these.
 What is the first step?
 What are the barriers and what can we do about these?
-Often you will hear people in this stage describe, ‘I might look to do that class in a few weeks’ or ‘I’m looking into some gyms around my area, just assessing my options’.
+Often you will hear people in this stage describe,‘I might look to do that class in a few weeks’ or‘I’m looking into some gyms around my area, just assessing my options’.

 We’re up and running now.
 You have started to make changes to you schedule that means exercise is now part of the week.
 You have been working for roughly 6 months at keeping these changes, but still need some help to keeping you moving forward towards your goals.
 It is important to stay connect to your goals during this time and ask the questions are the changes and choices you are making aligned to your goals?